ganslate-team/ganslate/README.md

-# ganslate - GAN image-to-image translation framework made simple and extensible.
+# ganslate - simple and extensible GAN image-to-image translation framework.

 For comprehensive documentation, visit: https://ganslate.netlify.app
 Note: The documentation is still in progress!
 Suggestions and criticism, as well as contributions, are welcome!

-A [PyTorch](https://pytorch.org/) framework which aims to make GAN image-to-image translation more accessible for both beginner and advanced project with:
+A [PyTorch](https://pytorch.org/) framework which aims to make GAN image-to-image translation more accessible to both beginner and advanced project with:

 - Simple configuration system
 - Extensibility for other datasets or architectures